Geometric triangulations and the Teichm\"uller TQFT volume conjecture for twist knots: The case of even twist knots

 We now chop off the quadrilateral made up of the two adjacent faces $G$ (which are $(p+2)$-gons) and we add a new edge (double full arrow) and two new faces $e_{p+1},f_p$.
 We triangulate the previous quadrilateral as in Figure \ref{fig:GG:tower} and we finally obtain a decomposition of $S^3$ in three polyhedra glued to one another, as described in Figure \ref{fig:even:Htriang:flip:tower}.
 Note that if $p=1$, then $G=e_1=e_p=f_0=f_{p-1}$ and there is no tower.

 We can then decompose the polyhedra in Figure \ref{fig:even:Htriang:flip:tower} into ordered tetrahedra and obtain the H-triangulation of Figure \ref{fig:H:trig:even}.
-Along the way, in order to harmonize the notation with the small cases ($p=0,1$), we did the following arrow replacements: \begin{itemize} \item full black simple arrow by simple arrow with circled $0$, \item full black double arrow by simple arrow with circled $p+1$, \item double arrow by simple arrow with circled $p$, \item full white arrow by double full white arrow. \end{itemize} Moreover, we cut the previous polyehdron into $p+4$ tetrahedra, introducing new triangular faces $v$ (behind $e_{p+1},r,u$), $g$ (behind $f_p,s,u$), $s'$ (completing $m,m,s$), and $f_1, \ldots, f_{p-1}$ at each of the $p-1$ floors of the tower of Figure \ref{fig:even:Htriang:flip:tower}.
+Along the way, in order to harmonize the notation with the small cases ($p=0,1$), we did the following arrow replacements: \begin{itemize} \item {Replace} full black simple arrow by simple arrow with circled $0$, \item {replace} full black double arrow by simple arrow with circled $p+1$, \item {replace} double arrow by simple arrow with circled $p$, \item {replace} full white arrow by double full white arrow. \end{itemize} Moreover, we cut the previous {polyhe}dron into $p+4$ tetrahedra, introducing new triangular faces $v$ (behind $e_{p+1},r,u$), $g$ (behind $f_p,s,u$), $s'$ (completing $m,m,s$), and $f_1, \ldots, f_{p-1}$ at each of the $p-1$ floors of the tower of Figure \ref{fig:even:Htriang:flip:tower}.
 We add the convention $f_0=e_1$ to account for the case $p=0$.

-In the H-triangulation of Figure \ref{fig:H:trig:even} there are \begin{itemize} \item $1$ common vertex, \item $p+5 = \frac{n+8}{2}$ edges (simple arrow $\overrightarrow{e_s}$, double white triangle arrow $\overrightarrow{e_d}$, blue simple arrow $\overrightarrow{K_n}$, and the simple arrows $\overrightarrow{e_0}, \ldots, \overrightarrow{e_{p+1}}$ indexed by $0, \ldots p+1$ in circles) \item $2p+8 = n+6$ faces ($e_1, \ldots, e_{p+1}, f_1, \ldots, f_{p},g, m,r,s,s',u,v $), \item $p+4 = \frac{n+6}{2}$ tetrahedra ($T_1, \ldots, T_{p}, U, V, W, Z$) . \end{itemize}
+In the H-triangulation of Figure \ref{fig:H:trig:even} there are \begin{itemize} \item $1$ common vertex, \item $p+5 = \frac{n+8}{2}$ edges (simple arrow $\overrightarrow{\eta_s}$, double white triangle arrow $\overrightarrow{\eta_d}$, blue simple arrow $\overrightarrow{K_n}$, and the simple arrows $\overrightarrow{\eta_0}, \ldots, \overrightarrow{\eta_{p+1}}$ indexed by $0, \ldots p+1$ in circles) \item $2p+8 = n+6$ faces ($e_1, \ldots, e_{p+1}, f_1, \ldots, f_{p},g, m,r,s,s',u,v $), \item $p+4 = \frac{n+6}{2}$ tetrahedra ($T_1, \ldots, T_{p}, U, V, W, Z$) . \end{itemize}

 Finally, by collapsing the tetrahedron $Z$ (like in the previous section) we obtain the ideal triangulation of $S^3 \setminus K_n$ described in Figure \ref{fig:id:trig:even}.
 We identified the face $s'$ with $s$ and the white triangle arrow with the arrow circled by $p$.